Eshku/Event-Emitter/readme.md

 ## Features

-- Emiter emits
+- Emiter emits.
-- Listeners listening
+- Listeners listening.
-- Listeners can stop listening
+- Listeners can stop listening.
-- Listeners can listen only once
+- Listeners can listen only once.
+- Can remove All listeners based on event or just delete all of them.
 - Works with both anonymous and named functions, declarations and expressions.

 ## Usage